microsoft/Semantic-Weaver/README.md

 2. Implement the required interfaces to:
    - Connect to the source system
    - Extract semantic model definitions
-   - Convert to the intermediate representation
+   - Convert to the Fabric semantic model representation
 3. Add corresponding Pydantic models in `semanticweaver/models/`
 4. Submit a pull request!